Regression Discontinuity Design – Sharp

 The Taxonomy Position

 RDD is a method.
 Its credibility comes from the institutional rule that generates the cutoff, not from a model of how confounders relate to outcomes.
 Unlike OLS, which requires the researcher to correctly specify all confounders, RDD leverages a specific institutional feature that produces quasi-random variation.
-Thistlethwaite and Campbell (1960) introduced the idea in the context of merit-based scholarships(Thistlethwaite & Campbell, 1960).
-Lee and Lemieux (2010) describe RDD as "the most credible and transparent non-experimental strategy for estimating causal effects."
+Thistlethwaite and Campbell (1960) introduced the idea in the context of merit-based scholarships.
+Lee and Lemieux (2010) describe RDD as among the most credible and transparent non-experimental strategies for estimating causal effects.
 This characterization reflects RDD's strong internal validity when a sharp cutoff rule exists and manipulation is absent; it does not imply RDD is universally preferred, since the design is only applicable in settings with an institutional threshold and the resulting estimates are local to the cutoff.

 Common Confusions